OwainWilliams/UmbracoMastodonBot/README.md

 ## API Endpoints

+These endpoints require the user to be logged in to the backoffice - to test, log in to Umbraco and then hit the url in your browser.

-The main endpoint is `/umbraco/api/mastodon/BoostAndFavorite?hashtag=h5yr`and you can change the hashtag to suit your needs, for example, if you want to favourite and boost toots with the hashtag umbraco, just change the parameter to be `hashtag=umbraco`
+The main endpoint is `umbraco/backoffice/boost/hashtag/{hashtag}`and you can change the hashtag to suit your needs, for example, if you want to favourite and boost toots with the hashtag umbraco, just change the parameter to be `/hashtag/umbraco`

 There is also an Toot endpoint which allows you to toot from your account via the API.
 It can be found in the `MastodonController.cs` - `PostToot`